Doormhenoh/Doormhenoh/README.md

 ## Current Focus
 - Preparing for security certifications(ISC2 and CompTIA Security+)
 - Developing integrated projects that combine:
-  - VMware for lab virtualization
+  - VirtualBox for lab virtualization
   - Kali Linux for offensive security testing
-  - Metasploitable as a vulnerable target
   - Burp Suite for web application testing
   - Windows Server for enterprise defense and monitoring

+## Certifications
+- ISC2CC

 ## Featured Projects
 Here are some of the projects I’m working on that bring all these tools together: